 Proud to be caring for you

-I’m one of over 1,000 frontline staff working on ambulances, rapid response vehicles and air ambulances that provide a round-the-clock 999 emergency service across the four counties of the South Central region.
+I’m one of the frontline staff working on ambulances, rapid response vehicles and air ambulances that provide a round-the-clock 999 emergency service across the four counties of the South Central region.

-Together with the support of emergency call takers, dispatchers and clinicians working in our two clinical co-ordination centres in Bicester, Oxfordshire, and Otterbourne, Hampshire, we deal with on average more than 1,800 emergency 999 calls every day from members of the public.
+Together with the support of emergency call takers, dispatchers and clinicians working in our two clinical co-ordination centres in Bicester, Oxfordshire, and Otterbourne, Hampshire.

-Thanks to the skills, speed, professionalism and expertise of everyone working within the SCAS 999 service, today you are over 60% more likely to survive a major trauma than you were in 2009.
-SCAS is also the best performing ambulance trust in England for patients suffering a cardiac arrest surviving to hospital discharge.
+Thanks to the skills, speed, professionalism and expertise of everyone working within the SCAS 999 service, today you are more likely to survive a major trauma than you were in the past.
+SCAS is also one of the best performing ambulance trust in England for patients suffering a cardiac arrest surviving to hospital discharge.

 When you really need us, myself and my colleagues will be there.

 Ready for the challenge

 One of our key challenges this year has been keeping up with demand, particularly in emergency 999 calls where we have seen a steady year-on-year increase.
 This comes at a time of a national shortage of paramedics.
 As well as supporting staff from within the Trust to train to become qualified paramedics, we have also been working with Oxford Brookes and other local universities to ensure that we are building the required capacity within the higher education sector to increase the volume of graduate paramedics entering the job market in future years.

 Busier and busier